MUSIT-Norway/guidelines/scala-styleguide.md

   val minus = "-"
   val multiply = "*"
   ```

-### Blank lines (Vertival whitespace)
+### Blank lines (Vertical whitespace)

 * A single blank line appears:
   * Between consecutive members (or initializers) of a class: fields, constructors, methods, nested classes, static initializers, instance initializers.
     * Exception: A blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create logical groupings of fields.
   * Within method bodies, as needed to create logical groupings of statements.
   * Optionally before the first member or after the last member of the class (neither encouraged nor discouraged).
 * Use one or two blank line(s) to separate class definitions.
 * Excessive number of blank lines is discouraged.